 LVT 2012 r Biodynamic domaine.
 This keen young man, the fifth generation, and his wife left the Co-operative La Vinsobraise in 2005, and started to make their own wine in that year.
 His yields are restrained - 20-25 hl/ha for the Vinsobres and 35 hl/ha for the Côtes du Rhône.
 Hand-made wines that represent the best biodynamic clarity here.
 Cédric also has truffle and olive trees.

-LVT 2014 r 2015 wh 2015 rosé Traditional, STGT domaine, natural winemaking by low-key growers, with son Charles [pictured] now taking a prominent role.
+LVT 2014 r 2015 wh 2015 rosé Traditional, STGT domaine, natural winemaking by low-key growers, with son Charles [pictured] now taking a prominent role; his younger brother Joseph is in charge of the vineyard.
 Very clear fruit, these are quality wines that are understated and refined.
 Up to 55% is sold in bottle (down from 65% in mid-2000s), the rest in local cubitainers.

 LVT 2009 r Recent start-up, questions to answer